jostylr/literate-programming/lp.md

 * pipe: an array of pipes to act on the compiled text first
 * state : whatever state variables need to be passed.
 For files, this is {indent : false}

+Star is added for filename properties to allow for start substitution.

 JS Main